mollie/api-documentation/source/guides/payouts.rst

      "...": {}
     }

-The created balance has been configured to do an automatic payout once a week to the given bank account of your beneficiary.
+The created balance has been configured to do an automatic payout on a daily basis to the given bank account of your beneficiary.

 Transferring a payment to the balance